RanKoala/BMFR-Net/README.md

-# CM-Net
+# BMFR-Net
-CM-net is a general FCN network for building extraction from high resolution remote sensing images.
+BMFR-Net is a general FCN network for building extraction from high resolution remote sensing images.
 The network were implemented on TensorFlow1.14 and Keras 2.2.4.